RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 \*_Note: (This module is currently in its early phase, so expect bugs and breaking changes.)_

-**Projectile Cast** is a open-sourced module for all your projectile needs!
+**Projectile Cast** is a open-sourced module I developed for all your projectile needs!
 It uses OOP, Raycasting, and a physics algorithm to implement a very smooth projectile drop.
 The API also allows its projectiles to be highly customizable, and have interchangeable properties on the go.

 ## Installation